Painting Trees through the Seasons

 Today is our Poppins Book Nook club and this month we are celebrating the four seasons.

 Each month, a group of creative bloggers shares some excellent kids books based on the monthly theme and matches them with some fun projects to bring the books to life.

-Painting the Seasons
+Painting Trees thru the Four Seasons

 When my son was younger, he did this awesome art project at school.
 Each child was asked to draw how the same tree would look through each of the four seasons.
 It's a wonderful way to tie in some science (seasonal changes) with art and I really loved the way the picture captures what he sees in spring, summer, fall and winter.

 Unfortunately, the art curriculum has changed quite a bit in the last few years and my daughter has not had the opportunity to do this project in school.
 So I decided to do it at home (with a fun twist!).

 The two books we used to prep for our project were --

 The Berenstain Bears in the Bears' Almanac is a childhood favorite that looks at the seasons and holidays throughout the year.
 It begins on January 1st and Brother Bear takes us through the year while introducing the reader to the changes in nature.

 The second book is by a wonderful children's author who writes great nonfiction books for kids.
 Gail Gibbons is one of my kids' favorite authors and her book The Reasons for Seasons is a peek into how the world around us changes each season.
 Ms. Gibbons does an excellent job and introducing the science behind each topic in a way that is easily understood by kids.